CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 * Costs
     * Free: e.g. Landsat, MODIS, Sentinel, ...
     * Non free (but might be possible to get for free/less for research): e.g. WorldView, Spot, Planet, ...
-* Preprocessing needs
+* Preprocessing level
-    * Raw or pre-processed data
+    * Raw or pre-processed data, e.g. analysis ready data or mosaics
 * User experience and knowledge
     * RADAR/LiDAR require solid background knowledge for processing and interpretation
     * Optical data is more easily interpreted and processed (and more pre-processed data is available)

-!!! default "Harmonized products"
+!!! default "EO database"

-    If you plan to work with Sentinel-2 and Landsat 8, check also the 30 m harmonized Landsat 8 and Sentinel-2 product at [NASA](https://hls.gsfc.nasa.gov/).
+    Database of all current and future EO missions and instrument information can be found in the [CEOS EO handbook database](http://database.eohandbook.com/database/instrumenttable.aspx)

 ## Where can I find the data?